 Deadlines cannot express both urgency and importance.
-Thus, we consider the time/utility function (or TUF) timeliness model [9] that specifies the utility of completing a thread as a function of that thread's completion time.
-We specify a deadline as a binary-valued, downward "step" shaped TUF; Figure 2(a) shows examples.
-A thread's TUF decouples its importance and urgency-urgency is measured on the X-axis, and importance is denoted (by utility) on the Y-axis.
+Thus, we employ the time/utility function (or TUF) timeliness model [9] that specifies the utility of completing a thread as a function of that thread's completion time.

+The utility of an entity (e.g., thread) contending for a sequentially shared resource is an abstract value that is an application-specific function of when that entity completes its use of the resource after it has been granted access.
+Thus, a deadline time constraint is a binary-valued, downward "step" shaped TUF; Figure 2(a) shows examples.
+A thread's TUF decouples its importance and urgency-urgency is measured on the X-axis, and we denote importance with utility on the Y-axis.

-Some real-time systems also have threads with nondeadline time constraints, such as those where the utility attained for thread completion varies (e.g., decreases, increases) with completion time.
-Figures 2(b)-2(c) show example TUFs from two defense applications [4], [13].
+Some real-time systems also have threads with non-deadline time constraints, such as those where the utility attained for thread completion varies (e.g., decreases, increases) with completion time.
+Figures 2(b)-2(c) show example TUFs from two notional defense applications [7], [8].